matthewmcvickar/oblique-questions-bot/README.md

 - This project was inspired in name and in concept by Brian Eno and Peter Schmidt's [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies).

+- This project was also inspired by [Jeremy P. Bushnell's 'Notes Minus Context' Twitter account](https://twitter.com/jpbisreading).

 ## Afterword